Mangnai

 It was formed in 2018 when the Mangnai and Lenghu administrative zones merged to establish the county-level city of Mangnai.

 Economy

 Mangnai had a large asbestos mine, it was the largest in China, it also holds around half of China's serpentine reserves.
 It also produces oil, natural gas, celestite, and sodium sulfate.

 Administrative divisions

-Mangnai's administrative center is the town of Huatugou.
+Mangnai is divided into 3 towns.
+The administrative center is the Huatugou Town.